Cooley UK LLP Legal Notices

 1.2 Professional Regulation.
 Cooley US attorneys are subject to bar rules in the jurisdictions where Cooley US practices.
 Cooley UK is authorised and regulated by the Solicitors Regulation Authority's professional regulatory requirements.
 A small number of Cooley UK's lawyers are admitted in jurisdictions outside of England and Wales and, in this case, they are regulated by the relevant regulatory body in the jurisdiction in which they are admitted to practise.
 Those members of Cooley UK who are members of foreign bars are also registered with the Solicitors Regulation Authority as registered foreign lawyers.

 2. Complaints resolution procedure

-2.4 Alternative complaints bodies such as ProMediate are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+- There also are other complaints bodies, such as ProMediate, which are competent to deal with complaints about legal services if both parties agree to use such a scheme.

 3. Professional indemnity insurance

 The Provision of Services Regulations 2009 require us to notify details of the insurers who provide Cooley UK, its partners, staff and connected entities with professional liability insurance cover that Cooley UK, as a firm of solicitors practising in England and Wales, is obliged to hold by the Solicitors Regulation Authority.
 The qualifying insurers are Liberty Mutual Insurance Europe Limited whose address is 20 Fenchurch Street, London, EC3M 3AW.
 This insurance covers Cooley UK's practice in England and Wales and extends to acts or omissions wherever in the world they may occur.

 The Solicitors Indemnity Fund Rules, 2012 provide for the Law Society to establish and maintain a fund for compensation claims.
 Grants are made from the fund at the discretion of the Solicitors Regulation Authority.